VisionsOfficial/consent-manager/README.md

 For a complete list of all available endpoints, along with their request and response schemas, refer to the [JSON Swagger Specification](./docs/swagger.json) provided or visit the [github-pages](https://prometheus-x-association.github.io/consent-manager/) of this repository which displays the swagger specification with the Swagger UI.

+## Consent Agent

+The Consent Agent is a component of Prometheus-X that handles the preferences and recommendations of the users.
+It is integrated into the Consent Manager through the `ConsentAgent` class, which is responsible for setting up the agent and retrieving the service.

+All endpoints, including those related to the Consent Agent, are documented in the JSON Swagger Specification provided in this repository, in the profile section.

+For more information on the Consent Agent and its integration with the Consent Manager, please refer to the [Consent Agent documentation](https://github.com/Prometheus-X-association/contract-consent-agent/blob/main/README.md).

 ## Contributing

 We welcome contributions to the Prometheus-X Consent Manager.
 If you encounter a bug or wish to propose a new feature, kindly open an issue in the GitHub repository.
 For code contributions, fork the repository, create a new branch, make your changes, and submit a pull request.